 listed property asset may include shares or units in listed property trusts or companies.
 Those trusts or companies own or invest directly in commercial property. managed investment scheme a managed fund or range of managed funds. management fee the fee we charge for managing the funds. manager see ANZ Investments. market all possible buyers and sellers of all available financial investments or investment products. member any existing or potential member of the scheme. membership fee a monthly fee that we charge to each member for looking after their KiwiSaver account. multi-asset-class fund a fund that invests in a number of asset classes.
-NAV see net asset value. net asset value the value of a fund's assets, minus its liabilities, calculated in accordance with the governing document. online register entry the information on the offer register for the scheme, available at disclose-register.companiesoffice.govt.nz . option a financial derivative that represents a contract sold by one (option writer) to another party (option holder).
-The contract holder the right, but not the obligation, to buy or sell a secur financial asset at an agreed-upon price during a certain period or on a specific date.
+NAV see net asset value. net asset value the value of a fund's assets, minus its liabilities, calculated in accordance with the governing document. online register entry the information on the offer register for the scheme, available at disclose-register.companiesoffice.govt.nz . option a financial derivative that represents a contract sold by one party (option writer) to another party (option holder).
+The contract offers the holder the right, but not the obligation, to buy or sell a security or other financial asset at an agreed-upon price during a certain period of time or on a specific date.
 PDS see product disclosure statement. personal representative in relation to a deceased person, means a person to whom probate of the will of the deceased person, letters of administration of the estate of the deceased person, or any other similar grant, has been granted, whether in New Zealand or anywhere else.
 PIE see portfolio investment entity.
-PIR see prescribed investor rate. portfolio a collection of investments owned by a single person or entity. portfolio investment entity (PIE) a company, superannuation fund, unit trust, or group investment included be calculated at the prescribed investor rate of its investors, rathan at its own tax rate.
-PIEs also have their own rules regard is, and isn't, taxable. prescribed investor rate (PIR) the investor's tax rate for PIE income, which is the rate a PIE uses to calculate and pay tax on that investor's taxable income.
+PIR see prescribed investor rate. portfolio a collection of investments owned by a single person or entity. portfolio investment entity (PIE) a company, superannuation fund, unit trust, or group investment fund registered with Inland Revenue to allow tax on investment income to be calculated at the prescribed investor rate of its investors, rather than at its own tax rate.
+PIEs also have their own rules regarding what is, and isn't, taxable. prescribed investor rate (PIR) the investor's tax rate for PIE income, which is the rate a PIE uses to calculate and pay tax on that investor's taxable income.